GladiatorEngine/gladiatorengine.github.io/ge-assets/asset-binary-format.md

 All assets are stored in GladiatorEngine Asset Binary format.
 It's a pretty simple format to understand.

 ## AssetType
-GEA uses the first byte in file to determine what does the the file contain:
+GEA uses the first byte in file to determine which asset is contained in the GEA:

 | Byte | Description |
 | ---- | ----------- |